csinva/csinva.github.io/_notes/math/analysis.md

 {:toc}

+Some notes on real analysis, following the textbook [Understanding analysis](https://link.springer.com/book/10.1007/978-1-4939-2712-8)

 # ch 1 - the real numbers
 - there is no rational number whose square is 2 (proof by contradiction)
 - *contrapositive*: $$-q \to -p$$ - logically equivalent